birdofpreyru/react-utils/docs/docs/api/scripts/react-utils-setup.md

 ### Options

+-   `--force` &mdash; Adds `--force` argument to the underlying `npm install` and `npm dedupe` commands, to ignore conflicts between dependency versions required by other depedencies.

 -   `--help` &mdash; Prints out command description & options details.

 -   `--just-fix-deps` &mdash; With this option no libraries are installed,